top of page

 People wonder why God did not write the Bible like a cookbook.
 All easy to understand and follow.
 The work required to correctly understand the Bible promotes and causes a better relationship with God and with others.
 When you work to understand God‘s word, you do not work alone, but alongside the Holy Spirit.
 A better relationship with God always brings about better relationships with people as well.

-[13] However, when He, the Spirit of truth, has come, He will guide you into all truth;
+[13] Howbeit when he, the Spirit of truth, is come, he will guide you into all truth:

-[7] may the Lord give you understanding in all things.
+[7] the Lord give thee understanding in all things.

 Recent Posts